WagerFi (WAGER) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 WagerFi Historical Price

-According to the latest data gathered on WagerFi live price page, the current price of WagerFi is 0USD.
+According to the latest data gathered on WagerFi live price page, the current price of WagerFi is 0.000477USD.
 The circulating supply of WagerFi(WAGER) is

 In the past 24 hours, WagerFi has shown a price movement of